pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ## State Operations

-### A note on Home Assistant State
+### A note on Open Peer Power State

-State within Home Assistant is stored as a collection of dictionaries, one for each entity.
+State within Open Peer Power is stored as a collection of dictionaries, one for each entity.
 Each entity's dictionary will have some common fields and a number of entity type specific fields The state for an entity will always have the attributes:

 - `last_updated`
 - `last_changed`